Extra payment under the child benefit scheme for children with extensive care needs

 If you declare tax-deductible items such as travel expenses, entrepreneur’s allowances or the SME profit exemption, these will be deducted from your income from work.

-Important: the following are not regarded as income from work: pensions, income support, AOW pension, survivor benefit, orphan’s benefit, unemployment benefit (WW benefit), WIA incapacity benefit and Wajong incapacity benefits.
+Important: the following are not regarded as income from work: pensions, income support, AOW pension, Anw survivor benefit, orphan’s benefit, unemployment benefit (WW benefit), WIA incapacity benefit and Wajong incapacity benefits.

-Claiming the extra child benefit payment
+Claiming the extra payment under the child benefit scheme